Student Handbook 2014/2015

 The academic year fee covers:

 - half use of Student Recreation Center facilities (i.e., graduate and professional students may enter the rec center half the number of days available to undergraduates in a given semester, without incurring additional charges.
-Full access may be arranged for an additional fee of $140)
+Full access may be arranged for an additional fee.)

 - use of the recreation fields